 Revedia Digital is a SaaS solution for content owners seeking to optimize the revenue performance of content assets being licensed to OTT streaming platforms.

-Revedia Digital acts as a single source of truth for OTT licensing, revenue, and content management, and provides content owners with purpose-built capabilities for identifying revenue leakage, ensuring distributor compliance, accelerating collections, and identifying the best opportunities to maximize revenue.
+The platform acts as a single source of truth for licensing, revenue, and content management.
+Revedia Digital’s new capabilities now give content owners industry-specific tools for identifying revenue leakage, ensuring distributor compliance, accelerating collections, and identifying the best opportunities to maximize revenue.